 “Might there be a secret passage that allows us to access the essence of a picture that fascinates us?
 Did Francis I, one day in Amboise, search for the path that would lead him to Mona Lisa?
 Did the Prince of Liechtenstein, when he acquired a canvas dating from the 16th century, believe that, if he looked at it assiduously, his imagination would acquire the power to teleport his body to Cranach’s Venus?

 The Painting on the Wall, inspired by the famous eponymous Chinese story, tells us about this journey into another dimension where the picture becomes a place of transcendence and physical being enters into a relationship with the picture.
 This question of the picture is at the heart of our investigation.
-It also evokes Plato's cave and its shadows, which question our existence.
+It also evokes Plato’s cave and its shadows, which question our existence.
 The ballet seeks to explore the mysterious relations between representation and reality, sites at which the dance creates the bonds that link the fixed image and movement, instantaneity and duration, the live and the inert.
 This metaphor running through the Chinese tale raises the question of representation in our civilisation.
-It speaks to us of of art in today's society.”
+It speaks to us of the place of art in today’s society.”